liushuai35/XY-Cut_plus_plus/README.md

-# XY-Cut++: Advanced Layout Ordering via Hierarchical Mask Mechanism on a Novel Benchmark
+# 【Submitted to ACMMM25】XY-Cut++: Advanced Layout Ordering via Hierarchical Mask Mechanism on a Novel Benchmark
-【Submitted to ACMMM25】